vd-wro/VD26/docs/01_project_overview.md

 VizDrive is an autonomous robot developed by a Panamanian 🇵🇦 Team for the **2025 World Robot Olympiad (WRO)**.
 Our project participates in the **Future Engineers** category.
 Our goal is to apply advanced robotics, data analysis, error management, and optimization principles to represent Panama in the international field of robotics.

 The primary objective of VizDrive is to autonomously navigate a predefined closed-loop circuit, and to detect and evade obstacles.
 This is achieved using a combination of artificial vision for obstacle detection, and an array of sensors for decision-making.
-Every single part of the robot is designed, optimized, and constructed by the VizDrive Team; accordingly, we detail all the information in this GitHub repository.
+Every single part of the robot is designed, optimized, and constructed by the VizDrive Team.

+In the Future Engineers category, we compete in two distinct challenge rounds: the **Open Challenge** and the **Obstacle Challenge**.
+While the robot shares most of its core functionalities across both rounds, there are key adjustments between the two.
+For clarity, we present the robot as a unified system in this documentation, and highlight the specific differences as they arise.

 ## 1.2 Main Components